TerryAckee/TerryAckee/README.md

-The amount of mistakes I made, targeted, and corrected show that I am human.  <--'
+The amount of mistakes I made, targeted and corrected while real time recorded show that I am human.  <--'
 --- and I AM Real and the human engine

 ## Seeking the Architect-Tier partner who values the geometric symmetry of vector mapping over the rote repetition of scripted patterns